 We are sorry for the supporters’ and promotors’ lack of knowledge of what is happening among the new generations of their customers to come: the environmental responsibility those customers want to see applied at all levels.

 We are sorry for their ignorance of the inevitable restrictions that are announced for civil aviation, and which will impact more or less quickly the accessibility of Paros … who in the meantime would have spent a lost money on an airport (the damage being done, however).

 We are sorry that they are so misinformed about what will be the aviation of tomorrow, which with your and our help, can nevertheless be implemented as early as 2025.

 Indeed, the good news is that credible players in the aviation industry are about to obtain the accreditation of electric aircraft, comparable to the DASH and ATR of Olympic and Sky Express flying at medium distances, without emissions, without noise, and … satisfied with runways of less than 1,000 m.
 Going back to the supporters’ logic: wouldn’t it be more attractive for “high-end” tourism to book access to Paros for such planes?
 Norway, Austria, France have banned (different conditions and calendars applying) domestic flights consuming kerosene – why not Greece ?
+Ibiza, once a dream island, now invaded by tourism and declining in value, envies its neighbour Formentera, which fights without faltering for the conservation of its environment and sees its attractiveness increasing – yet without any airport.
 Costa Rica has become the global benchmark for ecotourism and attracts more travellers, with more added value for local people than ever before – why not Greece, why not Paros ?